What Is Total Ankle Replacement?

 There are many factors that go into this decision, so each individual case should be discussed with your foot and ankle orthopaedic surgeon.
 In general, when motion of the ankle is preserved in an ankle replacement, the surrounding joints are protected

 from increased wear, which is especially important if there is already arthritis in these neighboring joints.
-The number of ankle replacements being performed is increasing dramatically, with published and ongoing research increasing along with it.
+The number of ankle replacements being performed is increasing dramatically, as is the amount of published and ongoing research in the area.

 Newer implant designs and improved surgical techniques constantly are evolving with the promise and goal of helping patients with an ankle replacement get results at least as good as their hip and knee counterparts.